zoffixznet/perl6.party/post/Why-in-The-World-Would-Anyone-Use-Perl-6.md

 %% title: Why in The World Would Anyone Use Perl 6?
 %% date: 2016-01-12
+%% desc: Musings on why Perl 6 is awesome.

 I mean, can you get it any more WRONG?!
 The juvenile logo and awful color scheme of the website.
 The Christmas release that isn't all release-like.
 Version 6.c?
 Why not 6.0?